mlavi/hugo/content/post/git-for-operators.md

 # Learn Git Safely
 1. Work locally until comfortable with the basics. #failfastfixfast

-  - git status and git log are your friends and provide sanity checks
+    - `git status` and `git log` are your friends and provide sanity checks
-  - I use status frequently: `alias gits='git status --short --branch && echo'` and I've adjusted my shell prompt to reflect it as well!
+    - I use `git status` so frequently, I made a short cut: `alias gits='git status --short --branch && echo'` and I've adjusted my shell prompt to reflect it as well!

-2. Learn about .gitignore and use it to:
+2. Learn about `.gitignore` and use it to:

     - Isolate your pets to environment variables:
-    - No credentials, ever.
+      - __No credentials, ever.__
       - No host names, no IP addresses, no usernames.

 3. Create a private repo on a Git host

    - GitHub, GitLab, BitBucket, Azure DevOps, Sourceforge, etc.
    - Host your own: [Gitea](https://en.wikipedia.org/wiki/Gitea), etc.

 4. After practice, make your (hosted) repo public

 5. Work towards [CI/CD](/post/calm.io-recap/calm.io-demystifying-continuous-integration-delivery-and-deployment/) and GitOps!

-5. #crowdsource and profit!!!
+5. __#crowdsource,__ make your work visible for social coding, and profit!!!

 # Conclusion